 How long are the pc display cables?

-When considering PC display cables like HDMI, DisplayPort, and VGA, the length of the cable can significantly impact the quality of the display and the safety of the data transmitted.
-The standard lengths of these cables are between *3 and 10 feet (0.9 to 3 meters), with 6 feet (1.8 meters) being the most common length for typical installations.
+When considering PC display cables, such as HDMI, DisplayPort, and VGA, the length of the cable can significantly impact both the quality of the display and the safety of the data transmitted.
+The standard lengths of these cables range from 3 to 10 feet (0.9 to 3 meters), with 6 feet (1.8 meters) being the most common length for typical installations.
 However, larger cables are available for use based on the volume of your space and the specifics of your needs.

 What is the latest DisplayPort cable?

 The most recent DisplayPort cable, DisplayPort 2.1, was released in 2022.
 It improves on its predecessor, DisplayPort 1.4, with a higher maximum bandwidth of up to 80 Gbps, support for 8K resolutions at 85Hz and 4K at 240Hz, and a new method of multiple display support.
-Also, the DisplayPort 2.1 protocol is more compatible with USB-C connections, allowing for a better association with newer devices like USB4 and Thunderbolt 3.4, both intended for enhanced video and audio transmission.
+Additionally, the DisplayPort 2.1 protocol is more compatible with USB-C connections, enabling a better association with newer devices like USB4 and Thunderbolt 3, both designed for enhanced video and audio transmission.

 Does DisplayPort carry audio?